pokt-network/pocket-network-protocol/ADRs/0004-separate-transport-and-application-keys.md

 ## Decision Drivers

 - Security: Minimizing the risks associated with key compromise
-- Simplification: Reducing complexity in identity management
+- Simplification: Reducing complexity in identity management and node configuration
-- Flexibility: Allowing different key management strategies for different modules
+- **Flexibility/Modularity**: Allowing different key management strategies for different modules
 - Isolation: Minimizing the impact of compromise on other system components
 - Optionality: Enabling future changes and extensions to the protocol

 ## Considered Options

-1. Use a single private key for both P2P and other functionalities
+1. Use a single private key for both P2P and other functionalities (i.e. consensus, utility, etc...)
 2. Use separate private keys for P2P and other functionalities

 ## Decision Outcome